Rubio says Trump to get involved in Sudan peace efforts as civil war rages

 - list 3 of 3Hundreds of children ‘terrified’ and alone after fleeing Sudan’s el-Fasher

-Last month, Trump announced plans to work with members of the Quad: the United Arab Emirates, Saudi Arabia and Egypt, along with other regional partners to end the brutal 30-month conflict.
+Last month, Trump announced plans for the US to work with other members of the Quad – the United Arab Emirates, Saudi Arabia and Egypt, along with other regional partners – to end the brutal 30-month conflict.

 Speaking at a conference in the US, Trump said he had been asked by Saudi Crown Prince Mohammed bin Salman to intervene to bring an end to the war in Sudan.

-Trump described Sudan as “one of the most violent places” in the world and facing the planet’s largest humanitarian crisis.
+Trump described Sudan as “one of the most violent places” in the world, facing the planet’s largest humanitarian crisis.
 He added that international leaders had called on him to intervene and leverage his influence to stop the violence.

 The civil war in Sudan erupted in April 2023, as the government-controlled Sudanese Armed Forces (SAF) clashed with the paramilitary Rapid Support Forces (RSF) for control of areas including the capital Khartoum.